Arabs see Gaddafi's death as lesson to other tyrants

 DUBAI For many Arabs, the humiliating capture and killing of Muammar Gaddafi, the longest-serving Arab leader, is a lesson to other tyrants in a region that has overthrown three long-serving rulers this year.

-But some said on Friday that Libya would have been better off if its former leader had been given a fair trial for abuses committed during his 42-year rule.
+But some said on Friday that Libya would have been better off if its former leader had been given a fair trial for abuses committed during his 42-year rule, which ended when rebels captured the capital Tripoli in August.

 "The world now has one less dictator," said Ziad Khalil, a Beirut shopkeeper, a day after Gaddafi's death.
 "This is the end he deserves."